 - Dicastery for Laity, Family and Life;

-- Pontifical Council for Promoting New Evangelization; for Culture;
+- Pontifical Councils: for Promoting New Evangelization; for Culture; for Legislative Texts;

 - Congregations: for Institutes of Consecrated Life and Societies of Apostolic Life; for the Oriental Churches.